 That was the beginning of my new innovation.
 Blending good whisky together.
 I decided to go with my new blending of two good malt whiskies.
 What would be the point in not enjoying that dram, even though it might be against some snob whisky etiquette, which some whisky enthusiast somewhere started.
 And by snob whisky etiquette I mean the elitist attitude you bump into from time to time: people telling you what you should or should not to experience and do with whisky.

 Turns out that Aberlour 12YO Non Chill-Filtered and Mackmyra Brukswhisky go together even better than they taste separately.
 I must point out that I like both of the drams as they are.
 But this new mix tasted even better.
 A marriage made in heaven for my taste buds.
-That’s why I decided to blend them together to a big bottle in my whisky cabinet.
+That’s why I decided to blend them together to an empty bottle bottle of Blanton’s, which by the way, is like a cool whisky decanter.
 Sláinte!

 To prove that I am not the only one doing this, here’s Ralfy (again) blending together three single malts.
 These are from the same distillery (Springbank), so Ralfy’s blend remains as a single malt, while I was doing a blended malt.
 Ralfy blends Springbank, Longrow and Hazelburn, calling it playfully: Bankrowburn.